Washington built a city where the monuments close at midnight and the show tunes night never does.

 U Street Corridor & Shaw

 The U Street Corridor has deep roots in Black DC history — this was once the center of the city's "Black Broadway" — and it's evolved into one of DC's most energetic nightlife districts with a strong and growing queer presence.
 Nellie's Sports Bar at 900 U Street NW is the anchor: high-volume, reliably packed, with a rooftop deck that on a warm night is one of the best places to be in this city regardless of orientation.
 Weekend drag brunch fills up — book ahead.
-Nearby Shaw adds the Dacha Beer Garden to the mix, a sprawling outdoor space that skews queer-friendly and draws mixed crowds on warm evenings.
+Nearby Shaw adds the Dacha Beer Garden to the mix, a sprawling outdoor space that skews welcoming and draws mixed crowds on warm evenings.
 This stretch also has some of DC's best restaurants within easy walking distance of wherever the night takes you.

 Logan Circle & 14th Street Corridor